-Is your kitchen in desperate need of a freshen up but your funds are limited?
-Painting kitchen cupboards is an affordable project that can be completed by anyone with basic DIY skills, just follow the nifty guide on this page.
+Is your kitchen in desperate need of freshening up, but your funds are limited?
+Painting kitchen cupboards is an affordable project that can be completed by anyone with basic DIY skills.
+Just follow the nifty guide on this page.

-Painting the existing kitchen units, doors and fronts is by far the cheapest option so is excellent for those of you on a limited budget.
+Painting the existing kitchen units, doors and fronts is by far the cheapest option, so is an excellent choice for those of you on a limited budget.

 Real Wood or Laminate?